Curriculum Design Statement;

 • Barriers to learning are removed (insofar as is possible) and we provide suitable learning challenges that respond to diverse needs.
 This encompasses a variety of exciting, first-hand experiences to enable children to acquire appropriate skills, knowledge and understanding preparing them for today’s world.

-• Our curriculum aims to identify opportunities for all pupils to apply their core knowledge and skills in English, Mathematics and Science across all other subject areas.
+• Our curriculum aims to identify opportunities for all children to apply their core knowledge and skills in English, Mathematics and Science across all other subject areas.
 Other aspects of learning are taught in discrete subjects such as history, geography, computing etc.

-• Parents are kept up-to-date about curriculum issues by means of a curriculum newsletter sent out each half term by individual year groups.
+• Parents/Carers are kept up-to-date about curriculum issues by means of a curriculum newsletter sent out each half term by individual year groups.
 A copy of all year groups’ curriculum news is also put up on the website at the beginning of each term.
 Not complete!

-• Finbar’s pupils are given a voice and are involved in planning and decision-making.
+• Finbar’s children are given a voice and are involved in planning and decision-making.
 They are encouraged to take responsibility for their own learning in a variety of ways such as peer and independent learning opportunities.
 By doing so, we intend to foster a lifelong love of learning in every child.

 • It is through all learning opportunities that each child is challenged, supported and guided in not only being their best but to also give their best.